Kdoje/stronghold-client/README.md

 ## TO BUILD AND RUN:
 * To run you'll need:
-    * node v18.15.0 (npm v9.5.0)
+    * node v16, or node v20 (installed with nvm use 16 or 20)
 * Install the packages from `package.json` using `npm install`
-* Then run `npm build` to build the server and `npm run server` to run the production server.
+* Then run `npm build` to build the server and `npm run server:nodexx` where `xx` is the version of node you're using to run the production server.
 By default this will listen on port 9000.

 ### EXPOSING THE SERVER
 * If you want to expose the server publicly, you'll need to install `ngrok`